VarunPatel-07/OrbitRMS-FrontEnd/README.md

 │   └── index.html
 ├── src/
 │   ├── assets/           # Images and other static assets
-│   ├── components/       # Reusable UI components
+│   ├── components/       # Reusable UI
+|   ├── common/           # The Common Component Through Out The Project
 │   ├── context/          # State management with Context API
+|   ├── Hooks/            # Some Of The Hooks Logic
+│   ├── Helper/           # Helper Functions
+│   ├── Interface/        # All The Typescript Interface
 │   ├── pages/            # Application pages
 │   ├── services/         # API calls and services
 │   ├── App.js            # Main application component